 Pure is an IT system designed to collect, maintain and display data related to research production.
 Pure is used by all higher-education institutions in Denmark and by a number of institutions abroad.
 The Danish universities collaborate with the provider Elsevier to develop the system.

-Pure data, including the researchers' publications, research activities, and projects, are displayed on the researchers' personal AU website at www.au.dk.
+Pure data, including the researchers' publications, activities and projects, are displayed on the researchers' personal AU homepage.
+Collaboration maps, Fingerprints and other content types are shown on the Pure portal.

 Formally, Aarhus University (AU) owns Pure.
 As part of a larger service agreement, AU has delegated the management of the system to AU Pure, which is part of Det Kgl.
 Bibliotek (KB) | The Royal Danish Library.
 Organizationally, Pure is anchored at both the university and Det Kgl.
 Bibliotek, and is managed in close collaboration between the two organizations.